 Why drive 90 MPH in a 60 MPH zone.
 And the EB-5 sector is starting to look like a school zone where you should drive 25MPH!

 We agree, better to be safe, compliant and transparent.

 The sale of interests in EB-5 offerings is a securities transaction that involves direct or pooled investments sold through private placements that raise many of the same concerns as those associated with sales of any private placement securities transaction.
-Yes, the rules are changing for EB-5, and will become clearer over time, but one thing is certain, using a securities team to oversee your project will only be an advantage to your success, and may soon be an EB-5 requirement.
+Yes, the rules are changing for EB-5, and will become clearer over time, but one thing is certain, selling of EB-5 is selling securities.

 We must ensure all transactions fit the changing EB-5 rules.
+Also that EB-5 investors understand all the risk associated with an EB-5 investment.
 As you find EB-5 investors, you are selling US based securities, and as such you MUST follow all the rules within the United States.
 In this regard, the SEC has recently filed a number of civil actions in federal court alleging securities violations, including fraud, in connection with several EB-5 programs.
-Using an experienced broker dealer that conducts thorough due diligence on your EB-5 project could help prevent some of the abuses and violations that the SEC has uncovered in various cases thus far.
-Identifying and correcting potential issues before they become problems could be the key to success or failure for your EB-5 project.
-Additionally, proper disclosures to your EB-5 investors and documenting their acknowledgement would go a long way to protecting your EB-5 project and keeping you compliant.
+Using an experienced broker dealer that conducts thorough due diligence on your EB-5 project could help prevent some of the abuses and violations that are of concern to the regulators.
+Identifying and correcting potential issues prior to marketing of an EB-5 project and before they become potential problems could be beneficial for your EB-5 project.
+Additionally, proper disclosures to your EB-5 investors and documenting their acknowledgement of the risks associated would go a long way to protecting your EB-5 project and keeping you compliant.